Beautiful, exotic, mysterious…these adjectives aren’t describing a tropical vacation destination, I’m talking about the Chinese writing system!

 We also have some tips for how to learn to write in Chinese.

-What direction do you read and write in Chinese?
 In China, last names are passed down the paternal line over millennia

 The People’s Republic of China followed the example of Japan and Singapore and completely did away with their traditional way of writing in 1956.
 This change followed an increase in Western influence in Asia and was meant to make the writing system easier to learn and more regular.